-Below are some simple ideas on how to throw a wonderful and budget friendly children’s tea party.
-Shhhh… I may be doing this for my daughter’s sixth birthday party too.
+Below are some simple ideas on how to throw a wonderful and budget friendly children’s afternoon tea party theme.
+Shhhh… I may be doing this for my daughter’s sixth birthday party or Valentines day party too.

 Step 1: Pick a date and send out your invitations

 I love the idea of a princess tea party for little girls because at this age, they love princesses and fairies.
 Pick an invitation that fits within your theme and pick a time that works for the majority of your guests.
 In general, traditional tea parties will start at 3 pm and a luncheon will start around 11 am.